docwhat/website/content/posts/2006-11-07-getting-an-ipod.md

 was dead anyway, she gave me permission to play with it.
 This wasn't all that bad for Robin.
 She got to look for new device online.

-So while she was looking at the various trade offs I previous looked at, and cursing out Sony and other idiotic vendors, I played with [Rockbox](http://rockbox.org/) using her pink iPod mini.
+While she was looking at the various trade offs I previous looked at, and cursing out Sony and other idiotic vendors, I played with [Rockbox](http://rockbox.org/) using her pink iPod mini.